• Skip to main content

 NordVPN apps are secure, reliable, and user-friendly

 NordVPN also gives you a full range of apps for major devices and operating systems.
-These include: Windows, macOS, Linux, Android, and iOS, as well as Chromebook, Android TV, Raspberry Pi, Firestick, and various game systems.
+These include Windows, macOS, Linux, Android, and iOS, as well as Chromebook, Android TV, Raspberry Pi, Firestick, and various game systems.

 The NordVPN desktop apps also include world maps that allow you to select the server locations you want to connect to.
 The NordVPN apps are a bit cleaner than those of Proton VPN, but consequently, feed you a bit less information.

-If you want to use the map to select a server, just select the country that server is in.
+If you want to use the map to select a server, just select the country that the server is in.
 The app will automatically connect you to the best server in that country.
 All NordVPN apps include built-in leak protection with a kill switch.

 As you can see, these two services provide very similar apps.
 Either set of apps should work fine for any user.